A Confession

 Do you actually enjoy this kind of work?
 I know what I said.
 Don’t judge me.

-The site’s working now.
+The site works now.
 The exports run.
 The filters filter.
 The admins can do their jobs without a 500 greeting them at every turn.
-I wrapped it up, documented it, handed it back, and walked away.
+I documented it, handed it back, and walked away.
+A clean break.
+Just like I promised.